Firesphere/silverstripe-social/README.md

 After installation, setup your app with the desired social network.
 For twitter, go here: `https://dev.twitter.com` Setting up your application, will give you a consumer key/secret combination.
 Set this in your siteconfig and you're good to go.

+For Facebook, it requires a few extra steps, sadly.
+Here goes:
+* Create a new app at `https://developers.facebook.com`
+* Copy the AppID, Secret and API-key to the corresponding fields in the CMS
+* Make sure you are admin of the corresponding page you want to publish to.
+* Get the page-ID.
+This one is tricky, google it, because I don't have much space.
+* Sign in and see what happens.

 I have explicitly NOT included my own keys in this module, because it's not necessary, create your own is better for you ;) Any questions would preferably be asked via the issues-github-method.